Does Your Child Need a Multivitamin? A Dietitian Explains What to Look For

 ProbioticsSpecific digestive or immune concernsBeneficial bacteria

 Most children don’t need a cupboard full of supplements.
-In fact, a balanced diet remains the best source of nutrition.
+Of course a balanced diet remains the best source of nutrition.

 If you’re unsure whether your child is getting enough nutrients, a pediatric dietitian can review their diet and help you decide whether supplements are necessary and which ones make the most sense.